happywang23/getting-started/README.md

 **Note** - As you read the quick start guide, you will realize that clion uses cmake (https://cmake.org/cmake-tutorial/) for describing the compilation and linking procedures.
 However, in this class, we will provide you the cmake files.
 You will only need to edit them using the Clion GUI as shown in the quick start guide.

+# Step 5 - Set up the class examples repository in clion.

+	- Follow the instructions shown in this video https://youtu.be/V76maDEsl-8
+	- The examples repostiory is available here: https://github.com/CS3281-2016/examples.